 - Markers and referees are supposed to be neutral.
 Cheering for teammates while marking or refereeing compromises that neutrality, and markers and referees should not applaud or verbally encourage players.
 For more information, see Marking/Refereeing.

 - Players should always make their best effort to play the ball rather than playing to create stroke positions.
 Referees should not reward players who fish for strokes.
 For more information, see “Best Effort Let and Fishing for Strokes” under Lets/Strokes.

 - Inappropriate on-court conduct includes but is not limited to verbal or physical abuse of an official or player, racquet or equipment abuse, visible or audible obscenity or profanity, and time wasting.
 For examples of these behaviors, see On-Court Conduct.

 - Players are not permitted to waste time between points or between games, and referees should ensure that play is continuous.
 Time wasting includes but is not limited to delaying the game by untying and tying shoes, repeatedly wiping eye-wear, walking around the court between points, fixing hair, etc. Players should be reminded that only 90 seconds are allowed between games, and players, markers, and referees should all be on time for the start of the match and of each game.
 For more information, see On-Court Conduct.

-All players on both varsity and club teams should be familiar with the World Squash Federation rules and the CSA’s rules and guidelines, which can be found on CollegeSquashAssociation.com.
 Spectators should also be aware of their role in creating an atmosphere for fair play.
 Examples of inappropriate crowd behaviors include banging on walls during and between points, disruptive talking and cheering during points, and delaying play between points with prolonged cheering.
 The verbal or physical abuse of players, markers, referees, spectators, or coaches is never acceptable.
-Spectators who engage in such behavior will be warned and may be asked to leave.
+Making negative comments to markers and referees during, between, or after games is also not acceptable.
+Spectators who engage in any such behaviors will be warned and may be asked to leave.